viktorexe/Territorial-Cults/README.md

 - The bot handles all the messy war stuff automatically - you just focus on the glory
 - Get pinged every time something spicy happens (because FOMO is real)

-### 💰 **Get Rich or Die Trying**
-- Stack points like you're collecting Pokemon cards, but cooler
-- The bot literally watches your games and gives you credit automatically (no cap!)
-- Special events with INSANE multipliers that'll make you feel like a crypto millionaire
-- Flex on everyone with graphs that show just how much of a legend you are 📈

 ### 🏆 **Rewards That Don't Suck**
 - Hit milestones and BAM!
 New roles appear like magic ✨
 - No more begging admins for recognition - the bot's got your back